 Twenty-eight years on from this barbaric crime, international condemnation has been slow to emerge.
 Indeed the West seems determined to overlook this greatest human rights outrage since the end of World War II, so that it can sign lucrative deals with the Iranian regime.
 It is a disgrace that there has been no prosecution of the criminals who orchestrated and carried out the gruesome 1988 murders, which the regime continues to deny ever occurred.

 Indeed, revealing his own homicidal tendencies, Rouhani has presided over more nearly 3,000 executions since he assumed office three years ago.
 A surge of executions, have taken place in recent weeks, with up to 20 people a day going to the gallows, often in brutal public executions.

 If the U.N. is to retain any shred of legitimacy, it must immediately launch a full and independent investigation into this appalling crime and insist on the arrest and trial for crimes against humanity of Khomenei, Rouhani and all of the other murderers whose bloodstained hands the West continues to shake.

-Struan Stevenson, president of the European Iraqi Freedom Association, served as a member of the European Parliament representing Scotland (1999-2014), president of the Parliament's Delegation for Relations with Iraq and as chairman of Friends of a Free Iran Intergroup (2004-2014).
+Struan Stevenson is president of the European Iraqi Freedom Association.
+He served as a conservative MEP representing Scotland in the European Parliament from 1999 until his retirement in 2014.
+He was president of the Parliament's Delegation for Relations with Iraq from 2009 to 2014 and president of the Friends of a Free Iran Intergroup.